Tau Kappa Epsilon, Alpha Epsilon Pi fraternities again kicked off campuses

 If you think that the above record of misconduct would be hard to beat, consider what Alpha Epsilon Pi has been able to accomplish in less than 1 year!

-In addition to being named as a defendant in Mauricio's lawsuit (which you can read here), AEP's record includes:
+In addition to being named as a defendant in Mauricio’s lawsuit, AEP’s record includes:

 During the Fall 2017 semester, AEP was placed on probation by FSU after a Greek Conduct Review Board found the fraternity guilty of multiple infractions of FSU policies.
 When AEP’s national headquarters conducted a member review, it resulted in the removal of about 2/3 of its membership.
 Among those removed were Mauricio and the assailant named in the lawsuit, 20 year-old Oliver Walker.
 Further investigation revealed that Walker was not enrolled at FSU despite being a member of AEP!